conmaol/gadelica/grammar/nouns/grammatical-functions/nominative/subjects.md

 > **B’** e **Cumhal** a b’ ainm air aon de na daoine seo.

-Here, the nominative masculine proper noun `Cumhal` is the grammatical subject (or at least the first dependent) of the copula form `b’` ‘was, were’ – ‘It was Cumhal that was the name of one of these men’.
+Here, the nominative masculine proper noun `Cumhal` is the grammatical subject (or at least the first dependent) of the copula form `b’` ‘was, were’ – ‘it was Cumhal that was the name of one of these men’.

 ----